 American Heart Month - Tips to Stay Heart Healthy

-- Take a Snooze: Lack of sleep can be associated with elevated cholesterol and blood pressure.
-Adults need at least seven, but no more than nine hours of sleep at night to aid with the prevention of heart disease.
+- Rest Up: Lack of sleep can be associated with elevated cholesterol and blood pressure.
+Adults need at least seven, but no more than nine hours, of sleep at night to aid with the prevention of heart disease.
 Children need 10-12 hours of sleep per night.
-Develop bedtime routines for the whole family to assist with falling asleep faster and staying asleep.
+Develop bedtime routines to assist with falling asleep faster and staying asleep.

 - Revamp Your Recipes: Makeover your favorite recipes by reducing the amount of salt and saturated fat and substituting a lower fat food without sacrificing tastes.
 For example, use low-fat yogurt instead of sour cream and skip the seasoning packet and use pepper and olive oil instead.
 Read food labels to learn more about what is in the package, select foods that have less than 1,000 mg of sodium per serving.

 - Check Your Pressure: Revised blood pressure guidelines from American Heart Association mean that nearly half of all Americans (46 percent) have high blood pressure.
 Lowering or maintaining normal blood pressure can greatly reduce your risk for heart disease and stroke.
 Start self-monitoring your blood pressure and know the numbers.
 Discuss the results with you doctor if needed.

 - Quality Time: Spending time together with family or friends is a great way to reduce stress, which is important to heart health.
 Make homemade valentines for your children’s classmates or even your closest fitness friends at the Y!